Silversunset01/Coordinates-1.13/README.md

 A Datapack for 1.13 to show coords in the action bar

-To Install Simply drag the 'Coordinates' folder into the 'datapacks' folder in your world then load the world an type /function coords:install and your done to uninstall do /function coords:uninstall
+To Install Simply drag the 'Coordinates' folder into the 'datapacks' folder in your world then load the world and type /function coords:install and your done!
+To uninstall do /function coords:uninstall